mkende/ergodox_bepo_tm_style/README.md

 The latter, requires that you have set-up the `qmk` CLI tool.
 See the [QMK Guide](https://docs.qmk.fm/#/newbs_getting_started) if needed.

-The `_no_sleep` variant of the keymap does not have the *sleep* key in the upper left corner.
-Instead it has a ctrl + alt + l shortcut.

 The firmware can then be flashed with the following command for example:

 ```sh